-Where a child was not living in Newham on 15 January preceding the start of the academic year, parents must submit a letter expressing their wishes along with the professional evidence with their 'In Year' common application.
+Where a child was not living in Newham on 15 January preceding the start of the academic year, parents must submit a written communication expressing their wishes along with the professional evidence with their In Year common application.

-In Newham primary head teachers will normally meet with any parent who request summer born entry with, where possible, their Early Years provider and other relevant professionals to
+In Newham primary head teachers will normally arrange to meet with any parents/carers who request summer born entry with, where possible, their early year's provider and other relevant professionals to determine the outcome.
+Minutes will be taken at the meeting and all parties will be asked to sign to confirm they are an accurate representation of the meeting.

-If the admission authority approves the request, the parent will be advised to re-apply in the following year and provide a copy of the decision.
-However there can be no guarantee of a place being available at the school, as this is dependent on the number of applicants that year.
+If the admission authority/head teacher approves the request, the parent will be advised to reapply by the national closing date for reception for the following year and provide a copy of the decision.

+There can be no guarantee of a place being available at the same school in the next year's round of admissions, as this is dependent on the number of applications that year and the priority of all other applicants.
 It is not possible to reserve a place for the following year.
 Parents are therefore advised to have alternative arrangements in place.

 Even where summer born deferment has been agreed by one school there is no guarantee that another school will accept this decision.
+This means the new named school will expect the child to start in year 1, not reception.